-She founded a convent on Llanddwyn, where a well named after her became a place of pilgrimage after her death in 465AD.
+She founded a convent on Llanddwyn.
+A well named after her became a place of pilgrimage after her death in 465AD.
 Visitors to the well believed that the sacred fish or eels that lived in the well could foretell whether or not their relationship would be happy and whether love and happiness would be theirs.

 Love Spoons & Welsh Wedding Traditions

-Often intricate spoons were decorated with keys (symbolising the key to the man’s heart), wheels (symbolising the hard work he’d put in for his wife) and beads (symbolising the number of children he would like) and are now synonymous with Welsh courting customs and Welsh Wedding Traditions.
+Often intricate spoons were decorated with keys (symbolising the key to the man’s heart), wheels (symbolising the hard work he’d put in for his wife) and beads (symbolising the number of children he would like).
+They are now synonymous with Welsh courting customs and Welsh Wedding Traditions.

-All Welsh brides believed that it was lucky to wake up to birdsong on the morning of their wedding and it was considered luckier to be congratulated by a man first, not by another woman.
+All Welsh brides believed that it was lucky to wake up to birdsong on the morning of their wedding.
+Also, it was considered luckier to be congratulated by a man first, not by another woman.

 The throwing of confetti as the happy couple leaves the church developed from a pagan ritual where grain was tossed at a newly married couple to wish them a fertile union.

 One peculiarly Welsh tradition was that of kidnapping the bride on her wedding day.
 The bride’s family did this, just before the ceremony.
 The groom and his family would set off in hot pursuit and would *rescue* the bride.
-One version of this custom declared that whoever actually freed the bride would themselves be married within the year (although part of me thinks that’s weird as obviously the groom would be expected to rescue his precious future wife first?).
+One version of this custom declared that whoever actually freed the bride would themselves marry within the year.
+Although, part of me thinks that is weird as obviously, the groom would rescue his precious future wife first?
 I’ve also heard of German brides being *kidnapped* and taken to the nearest pub.
-It is then customary for the groom to find her and pay for everybody’s drinks before she is released.
+It is then customary for the groom to find her and pay for everybody’s drinks before they release her.

 The Bridal Bouquet

 The bridal bouquet usually contained a cutting of myrtle, a traditional symbol of love.
-The bridesmaid carried the bouquet after the ceremony and if she then planted the myrtle (and if it bloomed) it indicated that she would soon marry herself.
+The bridesmaid carried the bouquet after the ceremony.
+If she then planted the myrtle, and if it bloomed, it indicated that she would soon marry herself.